Frequently Asked Questions

 - RNAi is not gene therapy or gene editing and does not result in permanent alteration of genes.
 RNAi therapies are fully reversible after cessation of treatment and can also be modulated by dose or intervals between administration, unlike gene therapy or gene editing.

 3. How is an investigational therapy delivered to the liver using RNAi?

-- Using RNAi, investigational therapies need a delivery system to transport the medicine to the diseased cells, thus silencing the disease-driving genes.
+- Using RNAi, investigational therapies need a delivery system to transport the medicine to the liver cells, thus silencing their disease-driving genes.

 - Dicerna attaches a specialized type of sugar molecule to the investigational therapy and uses the sugar molecule as the delivery system to send the intended therapy to the correct target.